LLNL/RAJA/docs/sphinx/user_guide/tutorial/halo-exchange.rst

    :end-before: _halo_exchange_cuda_workgroup_policies_end
    :language: C++

+The main differences between these types and the ones defined for the sequential and OpenMP cases above are the ``forall_policy`` and the ``workgroup_policy``, which use different template parameters, and the ``workpool``, ``workgroup``, and ``worksite`` types which use 'pinned' memory allocation.

-The packing is the same as the previous workgroup packing examples with the exception of added synchronization after calling run and before sending the messages.
-The previous CUDA example used forall to launch ``num_neighbors * num_vars`` CUDA kernels and performed ``num_neighbors`` synchronizations to send each message in turn.
-Here, the reorganization to pack all messages before sending lets us use an unordered CUDA work ordering policy in the workgroup constructs that reduces the number of CUDA kernel launches to one.
-It also allows us to synchronize once before sending all of the messages:
+The packing is the same as the previous workgroup packing examples with the exception of added synchronization after calling the workgroup run method and before sending the messages.
+In the example code, there is a CUDA version that uses forall to launch ``num_neighbors * num_vars`` CUDA kernels and performs ``num_neighbors`` synchronizations to send each message in turn.
+Here, the reorganization to pack all messages before sending lets us use an unordered CUDA work ordering policy in the ``workgroup_policy`` that reduces the number of CUDA kernel launches to one.
+It also allows us to need to synchronize only once before sending all of the messages:

 .. literalinclude:: ../../../../examples/tut_halo-exchange.cpp
    :start-after: _halo_exchange_cuda_workgroup_packing_start
    :end-before: _halo_exchange_cuda_workgroup_packing_end
    :language: C++

-After waiting to receive all of the messages we use workgroup constructs using a CUDA unordered work ordering policy to unpack all of the messages using a single kernel launch:
+After waiting to receive all of the messages we use workgroup constructs with a CUDA unordered work ordering policy to unpack all of the messages using a single kernel launch: